Email FacebookTwitterMenu burgerClose thin

 Investors who hold money in a pre-tax portfolio, like a traditional IRA or a 401(k), can make what’s called a Roth conversion.
 This is when you move assets from your pre-tax portfolio and put it into a Roth IRA.
 A Roth conversion has no limits, unlike contributions made from earned income.
 You can convert assets in any amount and as often as you like.
 Otherwise, at 70 you must still have qualifying earned income through work or a business to make regular contributions, which are capped by an annual limit.

-The main advantage to a post-tax Roth IRA is withdrawals.
-You pay no taxes on any withdrawals from a Roth IRA, both principal and returns.
-This is as opposed to a pre-tax portfolio, for which you pay no taxes on the money you contribute but full income taxes on money you withdraw.
+The main advantage of a Roth IRA is the tax-free withdrawals.
+You pay no taxes on qualified withdrawals from a Roth IRA, both principal and returns.
+This is as opposed to a tax-deferred portfolio, for which you pay no taxes on the money you contribute but full income taxes on money you withdraw.
 A Roth IRA also has no RMD requirements, letting you hold investments as long as you like.

 Consider discussing how a Roth conversion would impact your retirement and estate planning goals with a financial advisor.

-The main disadvantage to a Roth IRA is its contribution tax status.
-You pay full income taxes on money you put into this account, whether through contributions or conversions.
+The main disadvantage to a Roth conversion is the immediate tax liability that’s created.
+You pay full income taxes on money you convert into Roth assets from a pre-tax account.
 For example, say that you convert $1.2 million from your traditional IRA to a Roth IRA.
 You would include that $1.2 million in your taxable income for that year, and would need available cash to pay the resulting taxes.
-Converting this amount will likely put you into the highest tax bracket of 35%.
+Converting this amount will likely put you into the highest marginal tax bracket (37%).

 You can manage these taxes by converting money in smaller, staggered amounts to stay within lower tax brackets, but you cannot avoid them altogether.

-A financial advisor can help you plan for accounts with comingled funds, which is when some money is accessible but some remains locked up.
+A financial advisor can help you plan for accounts with commingled funds, which is when some money is accessible but some remains locked up.

 It’s easy to think that a Roth IRA is automatically the better choice.
 After all, the Roth portfolio enjoys tax-free growth and withdrawals.
 So if you put in $1 and it grows to $10, with a Roth IRA you only pay taxes on the $1.
 With a traditional IRA you pay taxes on all $10.

 The problem is that the tax you pay on contributions and conversions is all money that you could have invested.
 So, for example, say that you roll $1.2 million from your traditional IRA into your Roth IRA.
-If done in one lump sum, that would cost about $399,000 in taxes.
-If invested at an 8% rate of growth, by age 75 that’s the difference between having $1.76 million in savings and $1.17 million.
+If done in one lump sum, that would cost about $393,000 in taxes in 2026.

 So the rule of thumb is this:

-A Roth investment is a good idea if you currently pay lower taxes than you expect to pay at withdrawal, so that you exchange the current lower rate for the higher future one (tax arbitrage).
+A Roth investment may be preferable if you currently pay lower taxes than you expect to pay at withdrawal, so that you exchange the current lower rate for the higher future one (tax arbitrage).
 It is also a better idea the longer your money has to grow in this account tax-free.

 A pre-tax investment is a good idea if you currently pay higher taxes than you expect to pay at withdrawal, so that you exchange your current higher rate for a future lower one (capital maximization).